nevakrien/resume/README.md

 **Project**: Managed Memory Interpreter for a Simple Scripting Language

 This project was optimized by reviewing raw assembly output and incorporating some unsafe Rust for specific features.
-The language was initially implemented with a tree-walk interpreter and later transitioned to a bytecode .
+The language was initially implemented with a tree-walk interpreter and later transitioned to a bytecode VM.

 **Key Features**:

 1. Tail call optimization

 2. Lambda functions

 3. File operations

 **Code**: [Faeyne_lang GitHub Repository](https://github.com/nevakrien/Faeyne_lang)